aydinsenih/elestirorg_backend/README.md

 elestirorg API v0.1

 /login  method POST
-Params : "username", "password".
+Body : "username", "password".

 Returns : JSON with "status", "data" and "message"(if error occurred).

 /signup method POST
-Params : "email", "username", "password", "phoneNumber".
+Body : "email", "username", "password", "phoneNumber".

 Returns : JSON with "status" and "message"(if error occurred).

 /isloggedin method POST
-Params : "token"
+Header : "AuthToken"

 Returns : JSON with "status" and "message"(if error occurred).

-/getquestions method GET
+/getquestions method POST
-Params : "count"(not required), "offset"(not required), "token"
+Body : "count"(not required), "offset"(not required)
+Header : "AuthToken"
-With "token" return contains user\`s previous answers for each question("choice" in "data").
+With "AuthToken" return contains user\`s previous answers for each question("choice" in "data").

 Returns : JSON with "status", "data" and "message"(if error occurred).

 /createquestion method POST
-Params : "token", "question" , "category" , "answers".
+Body : "question" , "category" , "answers".
+Header : "AuthToken"

 "answers" must be an array
  "answers" answers count must be between 2 and 5 (2 and 5 include).